ggstuart/web-application-development/content/git-and-github/getting started/index.md

 If you haven't done so, stage both files.
 Now enter a message and commit the changes by pressing the *commit* button.

+> At this point you may get an error relating *configuring your 'user.name' and your 'user.email' in git*.
+> In which case you need to open a git terminal (e.g. **git bash** on windows, or a **terminal** on linux or mac) and enter the following commands.
+>```bash
+> git config --global user.name "Your Name"
+> git config --global user.email your@email.com
+>```
+> These details are attached to each commit so we know who made each contribution.

 ### A second commit

 Your *diff* should now show that no changes have been made since the last commit.